arabellaknowles/CV/README.md

 #### Analytical

 A major part of my degree was statistical analysis.
 I used IBM SPSS statistics to manipulate and analyse large datasets, looking for trends and abnormalities within the results.
 This required focus and attention to detail.
 Different statistical tests can have different outputs and different assumptions.
 It is about taking into account all the information provided to generate a well informed assessment.
 I received 80% in my final year exam.

+#### Team Work and Leadership

+I have played a lot of team sports, performed in musicals and been a member of a Jazz Band, in these activities collaboration with others achieves the best outcome for the whole project and also develops you as a person.
+I find working with peers is one of the best ways to learn new techniques and styles you have not eencountered before.
+This is essential for software development.
+Furthermore, I was deputy head girl of Cheltenham College, in this role I coordinated events such as our twelve-hour charity run which earnt approximately £10,000 for Meningitus Now.
+Overseeing and directing twenty-four of my peers has made me more confident and not afraid of taking control.
+This is a key skill when working in a team.

 ## Education